openjdk/jmc/license/THIRDPARTYREADME.txt

 COPYRIGHT AND PERMISSION NOTICE (ICU 58 and later)

-Copyright © 1991-2019 Unicode, Inc. All rights reserved.
+Copyright ï¿½ 1991-2019 Unicode, Inc. All rights reserved.
 Distributed under the Terms of Use in http://www.unicode.org/copyright.html Permission is hereby granted, free of charge, to any person obtaining a copy of the Unicode data files and any associated documentation